keptn-contrib/dynatrace-sli-service/README.md

 ### How dynatrace-sli-service locates a Dashboard

-There are two options for the *dynatrace-sli-service* to parse a dashboard instead of relying on an SLI.yaml:
+As explained earlier - the *dynatrace-sli-service* gives you two options through the *dashboard* property in your `dynatrace.conf.yaml`

-1. Have a dashboard on your Dynatrace Tenant with the name pattern like this: KQG;project=<YOURKEPTNPROJECT>;service=<YOURKEPTNSERVICE>;stage=<YOURKEPTNSTAGE>
+1. `query`.
+This will query for a dashboard with the name pattern like this: KQG;project=<YOURKEPTNPROJECT>;service=<YOURKEPTNSERVICE>;stage=<YOURKEPTNSTAGE>

-1. In your `dynatrace.conf.yaml` define a property called dashboard and give it the dashboard id as value, e.g: `dashboard: e6c947f2-4c29-483c-a065-269b3707bea4`
+2. UUID: Use e.g: `dashboard: e6c947f2-4c29-483c-a065-269b3707bea4` which will then query exactly that dashboard

-If the *dynatrace-sli-service* doesn't locate a dashboard, it defaults back to the SLI.yaml that you have uploaded in your Keptn configuration repository.
+For more details refer to the section above where we explained `dynatrace.conf.yaml`

 ### SLI/SLO Dashboard Layout and how it generates SLI & SLO definitions